UBC-CIC/course-flexibility/docs/UserGuide.md

 - [Deployment Guides](./DeploymentGuide.md)

+Once you have deployed the solution, the following user guide will help you navigate the functions available.

 | Index                                        | Description                                           |
 | :------------------------------------------  | :---------------------------------------------------- |
 | [Dashboard](#Dashboard)                      | Data visualization based on faculty and campus        |